TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.14.md

 ---

-House and riches are an inheritance from fathers; But a prudent wife is from Jehovah.
+House and riches are an inheritance from fathers, but a prudent wife is from Yahweh.